 The HomeOwners Alliance strongly recommends that homeowners never sign such contracts with estate agents.
-For more on our advice to homeowners, click here

-But we also want such unfair contracts to be banned, so that estate agents can no longer offer them.
+We want such unfair contracts to be banned, so that estate agents can no longer offer them.
 In particular, that means:

 - Estate agent trade associations should require their members to abandon such unfair contracts